 * * *

 “No, not as it is.
 I want to negotiate the terms.”
 Sairek said, holding the paper in his hand.
 “You and Eseras got to negotiate terms, but I was not allowed to.
-Considering, according to Eseras, I would personally have to lay a stake in the contract if I were to sign it as your benefactor, that isn’t very fair to me.
+According to Eseras, I would personally have to lay a stake in the contract if I were to sign it as your benefactor, that isn’t very fair to me.
 If the contract is to go three ways, then it should be negotiated three ways as well.
-So I want the contract represents us all as a group, where we get to negotiate the terms ourselves as the entire second party.
+So I want the contract to represent us all as a group, where we get to negotiate the terms ourselves as the entire second party.
 I will not allow Eseras to double dip you and I like that.”

 Varhi began to chuckle.
 “Damn, I feel so stupid now.”
 He snickered, rubbing the top of his head.
 “My head was hurting so much, I just thought of nothing more than getting out of there.
 I wasn’t up much for negotiating at that point and didn't even notice she was trying to have her cake and eat it too with the contract.”